brandur/artifice-excon/README.md

 ==============

 Artifice allows you to replace remote HTTP/HTTPS calls with a stub that routes all requests to a Rack application.
-This version integrates with the [Excon](https://github.com/geemus/excon) instead of the Net:HTTP subsystem that [Wycat's original gem](https://github.com/wycats/artifice) provides.
+This version integrates with [Excon](https://github.com/geemus/excon) instead of the Net:HTTP subsystem that [Wycat's original gem](https://github.com/wycats/artifice) provides.

-Remote service stubs can be constructed using Sinatra, raw Rack, or even Rails, allowing you to leverage familiar and conveninent tools.
+Remote service stubs can be constructed using Sinatra, raw Rack, or even Rails, allowing you to leverage familiar and convenient tools.

 Usage
 -----